makerspet/makerspet.github.io/_posts/2023-10-02-snoopy-map-navigate-demos.md

 # rating: 4.5
 ---
 Watch Snoopy the pet robot map the house and navigate around the house using the newly-created map.
-This is fraction of what your robot will be able to do.
+This is a fraction of what your robot will be able to do.

 The full step-by-step tutorial is [here](https://kaia.ai/blog/real-time-mapping-navigation-tutorial/).